acurtis869/brexit-polling-analysis/README.md

 # Analysis of Brexit Polling Data

-Created as part of a university module on computing in statistics, this repository contains R code to analyze Brexit polling data, focusing on comparing proportions between "Remain" and "Leave" groups using parametric and non-parametric tests.
+Created as part of a university module on computing in statistics, this repository contains R code to analyse Brexit polling data, focusing on comparing proportions between "Remain" and "Leave" groups using parametric and non-parametric tests.

 ## Research Question
 Are the means for "Remain" and "Leave" groups significantly different?